willtrnr/play-redis/README.md

 ```

 Check for the latest version in the download badge above, also use the version
 suffix matching your Play's major and minor release.
-Currently only Play 2.4.x
+Play version 2.4.x to 2.7.x
-and 2.5.x are fully supported, the implementation for version 2.6.x and 2.7.x
-are incomplete at the moment.
+are fully supported.

 Then enable the module in your configuration, while disabling Ehcache: